BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 You can use `printf("\033[48;2;%d;%d;%dm ",R,G,B);` to send a pixel (where `R`,`G`,`B` are numbers between 0 and 255), and `printf("\033[48;2;0;0;0m\n");` after each scanline.

-## Step 23: running programs from SPI Flash
+## Step 23: running programs from SPI Flash, first steps

 With what we have done in the previous step, we are now able to load data from the SPI flash, and we have ample space for all our data, but we still have only 6 kB that is shared between our code and